Kingston SE railway line

 The Kingston SE railway line was a railway line on the South Australian Railways network.

 History

-An isolated line was authorised by the South-Eastern Railway Act in 1871 and completed in 1876 from the port at Kingston SE inland via Lucindale to Naracoorte as narrow gauge.
+An isolated line was authorised by the South-Eastern Railway Act in 1871 and completed in June 1876 from the port at Kingston SE inland via Lucindale to Naracoorte as narrow gauge.
 For the first six months after the line was completed, no locomotives were available, so wagons on the line were towed by horses.

+On the night of 26 February 1941, a fire broke out at the Avenue Range (Avenue) station grounds, completely destroying the station office and its contents.
+The immediate cause of the fire was not evident, and an official inquest into the incident, on 7 March 1941, could not determine it either.
+The railway administration subsequently replaced the building with a basic corrugated iron waiting shed.

-It was converted to broad gauge with a new terminus one kilometre east of Kingston, on the edge of the port township in 1957.
-It closed on 28 November 1987.
-The last train on the line travelled on 9 December 1987; a Rail Tourist Association tour with Bluebird railcar 255 'Pelican'.
-The line was dismantled on 15 September 1991.
+The line was converted to broad gauge with a new terminus 1 km east of Kingston, on the edge of the port township in 1957.
+Freight and passenger services ceased on 28 November 1987.

+The last train on the line (which was temporarily reopened for the event) was Bluebird railcar 255 Pelican, organised by the Rail Tourist Association on 9 December 1987.
+The line was dismantled in September 1991.